Lachee/discord-rpc-csharp/Docfx/articles/features/avatars.md

 However, Discord will only support PNG for these.
 To prevent frustration and unexpected 404's, this library will throw a `BadImageFormatException` when the user is using a default avatar and you request a non-png image.

-This guard pattern is not ideal, so it is best to check if `Avatar != null` manually before trying to get animated or compressed avatars.
+This guard pattern is not ideal and might be changed in the future.
+It is best to check if `Avatar != null` manually before trying to get animated or compressed avatars.